What is a Birth Doula?

 What are the prenatal appointments and postpartum visits for?

-All of my packages come with at least one prenatal appointment and one postpartum visit in addition to your full birth support.
+The doula package that I offer includes 2 prenatal appointments, and one postpartum visit.
 These appointments are to help get to know one another, talk about your expectations for birth, what you would like to have during your birth, comfort measures you want to use, and so much more.
 When you break it down into two appointments or more, that allows more time for us to dive deep into certain subjects such as labor positions, what roles people will have in the birth space, and discuss topics you would like more information about.
-The postpartum visits are to help you transition into life at home, help create positive routines for the family, provide emotional support, help with practical things around the house, and offer support with feedings and routines for your newborn.
+The postpartum visits are to help you transition into life at home, help create positive routines for the family, provide emotional support, and offer support with feedings and routines for your newborn.
 These appointments can take place anytime after baby is born that you find you need extra support.

 Do I need a doula, even if its not my first birth?

 Each birth is so uniquely different, that you are likely to come across new territory which may be challenging to navigate.
 Having a doula present at your birth regardless if this is your 2nd or 10th baby, will improve help improve the outcome positively by offering the continuous emotional and physical support.

 Would a doula be able to support me for a scheduled caesarean birth?